PRINT AND DIGITAL COLLATERAL DESIGN

 Also known as print or promotional collateral; every business needs it.
-From order forms, to brochures, to shopping bags, you cannot run a business without promotional products even in their most basic sense.
-At the very least, you will probably need a business card, and perhaps some customized order forms, definitely a logo, possibly store signs and POP display materials and vehicle decals are a huge asset.
+From order forms to brochures, shopping bags, and presentations, you cannot run a business without promotional products even in their most basic sense.
+At the very least, you will probably need a business card, and perhaps some customized order forms, definitely a logo, possibly store signs and POP display materials and vehicle decals.

-Print collateral encompasses not just the bare bones of what a business needs to put its name out there, but also ads for newspapers or magazines, shopping bags, labels, order forms, letterhead, envelopes, newsletters, coupons, gift certificates, sales specials flyers and anything that is printed for business use.
+Collateral encompasses not just the bare bones of what a business needs to function and to be seen, but also ads for newspapers or magazines, shopping bags, business apparel, labels, order forms, letterhead, envelopes, newsletters, coupons, gift certificates, sales specials flyers and anything that is printed for business use.
 That’s a lot of stuff!
 And your business cannot function without it.

 Don’t worry.
-Redstone does all of that for you if you want.
-We can design an entire collateral package or “Corporate Identity Package,” or just the individual pieces you need as you need them.
+Redstone does all of that for you.
+We can design an entire collateral package or “Corporate Branding Package,” or just the individual pieces you need as you need them.
 Just let us know if there is a certain style you have seen that you like, or, we can also create a “look” for your company.

-If you are an established business, perhaps you are looking to change your image to compete in your market better, or your promotional needs have changed.
+If you are an established business, perhaps you are looking to change your image to compete in your market better, or your look needs an update.

-Your logo will represent your company for many years to come, and possibly, for its lifetime.
-Therefore, logo design is not to be taken lightly or thrown together by an amateur.
+Your logo will represent your company for many years to come, and possibly, for its business lifetime.
+Therefore, logo design is not to be taken lightly or thrown together by an amateur with some clip art downloaded from the internet.
 A logo does more than advertise your company name.
-A logo reflects the image a company wants to portray of itself to the public and it must do so in a positive, effective way.
+A logo is an image a company wants to portray itself to the public and it must do so in a positive, effective way.
 A bad logo will cause you to lose business for many reasons.

 For instance, I used to design a great deal of promotional collateral for a hardwood flooring company, and in so doing, I spent a great deal of time researching what their competition was up to.